 Cost and Other Considerations

 You should also consider the fact that you may be eligible for a cost-sharing subsidy or an advanced premium tax credit.
 Cost-sharing subsidies are only available for silver-tiered plans, but premium tax credits can be applied to any metal plan.
 Catastrophic plans are not eligible for cost assistance.
-With a tax credit, you may be able to afford a higher-tiered plan by applying the credit toward a higher deductible.
-You could also apply the credit to a lower plan and pay practically nothing.
+With a tax credit, you may be able to afford a higher-tiered plan by applying the credit toward a higher premium.
+You could also apply the credit to a lower-tiered plan and pay practically nothing per month for health insurance.

 Choosing health insurance can be daunting, but it doesn’t have to be a complicated process.
-Evaluate the kind of health care coverage that you’ll need, compare the plans available through the Obamacare marketplace or a broker, and choose a metal plan that fits your budget and lifestyle.
+Evaluate the kind of health care coverage that you’ll need, compare the plans available through the Obamacare marketplace or a broker, and choose a metal plan that fits your budget and healthcare needs.